nresare/javapasswordsafe/README.md

 2. Maven build configuration has been added
 3. Needed dependencies has been added from maven central for PasswordSafeLib to be built and tests run.
-4. S3 client code has bee ported to aws-java-sdk-s3 (the previous s3.jar seemed ancient an not available from anyhwere)
+4. S3 client code has bee ported to aws-java-sdk-s3 (the previous s3.jar seemed ancient and not available from anyhwere)
+5. Work on the unit tests to not leave files around (not finished)
+6. ..various other things.
+Look at the commits :)

 ## What is left to be done?

 1. Figure out the license chaos of the various components.
 2. Investigate the possibility to use crypto classes included in recent JVMs instead of bouncycastle
 3. Investigate the possibility to create and release this project on the macOS App Store.
-4. PassphraseUtilsTest is flaky (sometimes a password is legitimately missing chars of a certain class)
-5. A test run leaves files behind.
+4. A test run still leaves some files behind.